openscilab/GSoC2024/IDEAS.md

 1. Support `csv` files as input
 2. Support `.md` format as output
 3. Support `LateX` format as output
-4. HTM format output enhancement
+4. HTML format output enhancement

 * If you are interested in system/pipeline design and ready to dig into parsing these formatted structures, let's pick up this idea.
+Mid-level Python programming experience is required.
+It's preferred to know about HTML, markdown and Latex file structure.
 * We categorized this idea as an **Easy** one and we expect it to take **175** hours.

 #### Mentor